Bad Wolves: N.A.T.I.O.N. and departure of Tommy Vext (2019–2021)

 On July 26, 2019, the band released a new single titled "I'll Be There", followed by another single titled "Killing Me Slowly", a third single titled "Sober", as well as a fourth single titled "Crying Game" and announced their new album, N.A.T.I.O.N., which was released on October 25, 2019.
 "Killing Me Slowly" was a song written in collaboration with outside songwriters; however, Vext would later state publicly that he was "the mastermind behind the song" after changing a few lyrics.

-Two unreleased singles were released on April 10 on Patreon.
-The two singles include a cover of "Heart Shaped Box" by Nirvana and a new song called "Shanghai".
+Two new singles were released on April 10 on Patreon – a cover of "Heart-Shaped Box" by Nirvana and a new song called "Shanghai".

 In an interview in October 2020, vocalist Vext confirmed that the band had almost completed their third full-length album and that they may release it six months early exclusively via Patreon.

 On January 8, 2021, Vext announced his departure from Bad Wolves, with intention to launch his own solo career.
 On January 9, the band released an official statement saying: "It is true that Bad Wolves and vocalist Tommy Vext have parted ways.
 The four of us plan to continue making music and a new album is planned for later this year.
 Tommy has been a big part of Bad Wolves and we are grateful for his contributions".
-This followed a context in which his support for Donald Trump was criticized, as well as his belief in conspiracy theories stating that Black Lives Matter was "created" by George Soros, the Clinton Foundation, and the media; he also said: "I have not experienced actual racism; it's all manufactured".
-Previously, Vext was accused of domestic violence by his former girlfriend Whitney Johns.
-He stated that he was incited to leave Bad Wolves by the four remaining musicians and the label, Better Noise Music, "over his conservative political views".
+This followed a context in which his support for Donald Trump was criticized, as well as his criticism of Black Lives Matter."
+He stated that he was incited to leave Bad Wolves by the four remaining musicians and the label, Better Noise Music, over his conservative political views.